victorboissiere/linux-config/README.md

 ## Contact

-For any comments or suggestions, please email me at contact@tivbroc.com
+For any comments or suggestions, please email me at contact@gitcommit.fr